-If you think about it, most of startups fail because of lack of product – market fit.
+If you think about it, most of the startups fail because of a lack of product-market fit.

-There’s no other way to succeed than preparing mockups to verify assumptions and ideas and to achieve the right market fit and great revenue.
+There’s no other way to succeed than to prepare mockups to verify assumptions and ideas and to achieve the right market fit and great revenue.

-So, should you go for an MVP or a prototype to validate your idea?
+So, should you go for MVP development services or a prototype to validate your idea?

 Well, although they seem to be synonyms, in fact they differ a lot.
 We’re here to explain why, and which one you should choose for your project.

 Not really in a mood for reading?
 Watch the video!

 According to Failory.com, it usually takes 2-3 times longer for startup founders to validate the market than they suppose.
 This is why it’s a must to verify assumptions as soon as possible, and the proper prototype or MVP can be a great support.

 Although we use terms “MVP” and “prototype” interchangeably often, in fact they differ a lot, and are developed for different purposes.